 - 1981 30 "Raven" woodcut (gift of Robert O. Kinsey) exhibit; Anchorage Historical Fine Arts Museum

-- 2008 Woodcut and wood engraving print exhibit; Sitka Historical Park Visitor’s Center; Sitka, Alaska
+- 2007 Woodcut and wood engraving print exhibit, Sitka Historical Park Visitor's Center; Sitka, Alaska

 - 2013 "Hat Series" exhibition of 14 hand-colored wood engravings; Juneau-Douglas City Museum

-- 2014 Special exhibit; Works included wood engraving prints paired w/original blocks; Rie Muñoz Gallery
+- 2014 Special exhibit, Included works wood engraving prints paired w/original blocks; Rie Muñoz Gallery

 - 2015 "Chickadee" Wood Engraving, part of Paul Hardy's Kaleidoscope Animalia Exhibition; Glenbow Museum

-- 2019 Dale DeArmond and Rebecca Poulson: Engraving showcase.
-Spring Art Walk, April 2019; Sitka, Alaska
+- 2019 Dale DeArmond and Rebecca Poulson: Engraving showcase, Spring Art Walk; Sitka, Alaska